Dear Bankruptcy Adviser,

-The bankruptcy code specifically addresses this issue.
+The bankruptcy code specifically covers this issue.
 The code states that all "fees or assessments that become due and payable ... to a membership ... or homeowners association" after filing for bankruptcy protection are exempt from discharge.
 This means you owe every fee and assessment that came due after filing your bankruptcy.
 Anything you owe prior to filing the case was included in your bankruptcy.
 This might help you reduce the overall liability.

-While some might think this unfair, the HOA needs the monthly payment and assessments to operate and maintain the condo complex.
+While some might think this is unfair, the HOA needs the monthly payment and assessments to operate and maintain the condo complex.
 Whether or not the HOA was charging too much or did not do a good job is irrelevant here.
 The HOA could not rent or sell the unit to another buyer until the bank foreclosed.
 As a result, the other homeowners had to pay more or receive fewer services.

-You have four options.
+You have 4 options.

 Ignore the HOA, and hope you don't get sued.
-The HOA would rather not sue you for payment because that costs money and takes a long time, but it is very possible you will be sued.
+The HOA would rather not sue you for payment because that costs money and takes a long time, but it is quite possible you will be sued.

-You can also look at the statute of limitations in your state to determine whether the HOA still has the right to sue you.
+You can also check the statute of limitations in your state to determine whether the HOA still has the right to sue you.
 The statute of limitations is the period of time within which legal proceedings must start in order to enforce a right or bring a legal action.
 You ought to research when that time period starts and ends in your particular state.